TeamMH/minehutxyz/api.md

 Our API allows developers to utilize our articles for their own use.

-The API is currently updated manually, so please alert us of any issues on our [github](https://github.com/TeamMH/minehutxyz/issues).
+The API is currently updated manually, so please make a bug report on our [github](https://github.com/TeamMH/minehutxyz/issues/new/choose).

 ## ARTICLES FULL